AnupMandal0505/MedX/README.md

 # MedX

 MedX is a web application where you can come with your Dematological conditions such as Skin Lesions and other manifestations and we use a specialised CNN model to provide a priliminary diagnosis.
 From there on, you may book an appointment with our highly specialised Doctors, get in-depth diagnosis and prescripsions for further Tests, Medicines and what not.
-Our app has it all.
+Our app has it all.<br/>

 ![](https://github.com/MedX23/MedX/blob/main/Contributions/README_img/Landing.png)